stalniy/casl/docs-src/src/content/pages/advanced/typescript/en.md

 ### AnyAbility and AnyMongoAbility

-These 2 types represents any `PureAbility` instance (including `AnyMongoAbility`) and any `Ability` instance.
-They are usually a good fit restrictions in generic types.
+These 2 types represents any `PureAbility` instance and any `Ability` instance.
+They are usually a good fit for restrictions in generic types.
 For example, this is how `AnyAbility` is used in `AbilityBuilder`:

 ```ts
 export class AbilityBuilder<T extends AnyAbility = AnyAbility> {